vatsalkesarwani/Academic-Projects/Web data management & xml (CSE 5335)/Programming assignment 7/README.md

 #### Programming Assignment 7 : Using XQuery
 MS in CS at University of Texas, Arlington

+**Usage Instructions:**

+* Download Zorba and put all these files in Zorba's root folder
+* Use the following command to run the program: zorba queries.xq

 **Programming Assignment's Requirements:** http://lambda.uta.edu/cse5335/spring14/project7.html Also, alternatively given below.

 **Description**